oruga-ui/oruga/packages/docs-next/documentation/index.md

 Oruga provides you with a set of functional components, so you can <b>focus only on the UI/UX aspects</b> of your application and can be entirely flexible for future changes without having to touch a line of JavaScript.

-If you need a component library and want to easily apply your custom styles, Oruga is the library for you! 🐛
+If you need a component library and want to easily apply your [custom styles](/documentation/customisation), Oruga is the library for you! 🐛

+In addition, if you don't want to style everything yourself, we've created several [themes](/documentation/themes) to provide you with a variety of ready-to-use styles. 🦋

 <Carbon />